unalfaruk/Resizer-for-Icon-Set/README.md

 # Resizer for Icon Set

-This python script create your image's clones with 128x128, 64x64, ..., 8x8 size.
+This python script creates your image's clones in size of 128x128, 64x64, ..., 8x8 size.

   - Basic interface